 Antibiotic-resistant bacterial infections most commonly affect the skin, gastrointestinal tract, urinary tract, or respiratory tract.

 "These infections may also be passed to other pets or to humans."

 What causes antibiotic-resistant bacterial infections?

-Cats that have certain medical conditions and are prescribed antibiotics frequently are at a higher risk for antibiotic-resistant bacterial infections.
-Some conditions that predispose a patient to bacterial infections include atopic dermatitis (skin allergies), diabetes mellitus, chronic upper respiratory infections, idiopathic cystitis, and Cushing’s disease.
+Dogs that have certain medical conditions and are prescribed antibiotics frequently are at a higher risk for antibiotic-resistant bacterial infections.
+Some conditions that predispose a dog include atopic dermatitis (skin allergies), diabetes mellitus, and Cushing’s disease.